-Classroom Behavior: Offensive remarks based upon race, gender, ability, or sexual identity, in written assignments or during classroom discussions will not be permitted.
+Classroom Behavior: Offensive remarks of any kind-including remarks based upon race, gender, ability, or sexual identity - in written assignments or during classroom discussions will not be permitted.
 Diverse opinions on the literary text under discussion are vital to lively classroom discussions.
-Intolerant remarks about peers' comments are not allowed.
+Intolerant remarks about peers' comments are unprofessional and not allowed.
 Disrespectful behavior will result in dismissal, and accordingly absence, from the class.

-A Note on Course Content: At times this semester we will be discussing literary works that may be disturbing, even traumatizing, to some students.
-If you ever feel the need to step outside during one of these discussions, you may do so without academic penalty.
+A Note on Course Content: At times during this semester we will be discussing literary works that may be disturbing, to some students.
+If you feel distressed, you may step out of the classroom for a while and speak to me regarding the issue at the end of the class.
 (You will, however, be responsible for any material you miss.
 If you do leave the room for a significant time, please make arrangements to get notes from another student or see me individually.)
-If you ever wish to discuss your personal reactions to this material, either with the class or with me afterwards, I welcome such discussion as an appropriate part of our coursework.